AlejandroSantorum/simmc2-Multimodal_Coreference_Resolution/models/bart_only_coref/evaluation_tools/README.md

-# evaluation tools for BART-based model
+# Evaluation tools for BART-based model
 This folder contains the evaluation tools to assess BART-based model performance.

 - `convert_baseline.py`: script for converting the main SIMMC datasets (.JSON format) into the line-by-line stringified format, and back.